Tooth Bonding Science -

 Bonding to tooth dentin.

-As a point of interest the steps your dentist takes when bonding to dentin are essentially the same as those they take when bonding to tooth enamel.
-And in fact both process are accomplished simultaneously using the same agents and materials.
+As a point of interest, the steps your dentist takes when creating this bond are essentially the same as those used with enamel.
+And, in fact, both processes are accomplished simultaneously using the same agents and materials.

 What is dental composite?

 At its core, dental composite is just a plastic compound.
 Because the physical properties of this core plastic leave a lot to be desired, fillers and modifiers are added.
 They help to enhance characteristics such as strength, wear resistance, consistency and color.
 After all have been added in, the end product is a white, putty-like material.

 (The types of fillers usually used are finely ground particles of quartz, glass, zirconium, silica, barium, and strontium.)

 The specific types and amounts of modifiers that are added depend on the type of applications the composite is intended for.
 For example, if it will be used to create white fillings for back teeth, then fillers that enhance strength and wear resistance will predominate.

 In comparison, if the composite will be used in applications with front teeth, then fillers that enhance the composite's color, translucency and polishing characteristics will be emphasized.

 A dental curing light outputs blue light.